IndEcol/pymrio/doc/source/development.rst

 .. note::

     If you plan to build the doc yourself, install numpydoc 0.5dev from github (https://github.com/numpy/numpydoc).
 The version on pypi does not support python 3.

+*******
+Testing
+*******

+Pymrio uses the py.test package for all tests.
+Currently all mathematical functions are covered by tests.

+In the folder pymrio/tests also a full pymrio system test based on the small MRIO included in pymrio is available (full_run.py).
+This test runs longer than the unit test and is therefore not included in the normal test run.
+To use it run

+py.test full_run.py

+in the test folder.

 ***********
 Open points